mongodb/js-bson/README.md

 # BSON parser

-This BSON parser is primarily meant to be used with the `mongodb` node.js driver.
-However, wonderful tools such as `onejs` can package up a BSON parser that will work in the browser.
+This package can be used to serialize JSON documents into the BSON format or the other way around.
+If you want to use it within the browser, give [browserify](https://github.com/substack/node-browserify) a try (it will help you add this package to your bundle).
 The current build is located in the `browser_build/bson.js` file.

 A simple example of how to use BSON in the browser: